Skip to main content

 The app still owns pub/sub implementation.
 For one server process, in-memory pub/sub can be enough.
 For multiple server instances, use a shared backend such as Redis so events published by one instance can reach subscriptions connected to another instance.

-Browser Responsibilities
+Browser Runtime

 • connection states: idle, connecting, connected, retrying, disconnected;